e1-m/dispytch/docs/docs/concepts/di.md

 3. Injects results directly into the handler.

-4. Handles cleanup automatically for context-managed dependencies.
+4. Handles cleanup automatically for context-manager-based dependencies.

 ---